Skip to main content

 Smooth snake

-This species is the rarest of the UK’s native snakes and is mostly found in southern England, particularly in heathland habitats.
+The smooth snake is the rarest native UK species and is mostly found in southern England, particularly in heathland habitats.
 They prefer to hide under stones and logs than bask out in the open.
 It is less likely to be seen near canals compared to grass snakes.

 Smooth snakes are similar in appearance to adders, with slender bodies and less well-defined dark markings along their backs.
 They’re grey or dark brown and reach 60-70cm.